Roderick-Jonsson/k8s-diagrams/README.md

 </p>

   <h1 align="center">Kubernetes Graphing Group</h1>
+  <p align="center">The Kubernetes Graphing Group formed out of a desire to make the Kubernetes documentation more easily accessible.
+We aim to establish conistency by developing graphical guidelines, to visualize concepts by constructing architecture diagrams, and to incorporate these diagrams and images into the open source documentation.</p>
   <p align="center">
   <h3 align="center">Vision</h3>
-  <p align="center">Expand the Kubernetes body of knowledge and facilitate the learning experience by making concepts easier to understand.</p>
+  <p align="center">Facilitate the Kubernetes learning experience by making concepts easier to understand in the Kubernetes body of knowledge.</p>
   <h3 align="center">Mission</h3>
   <p align="center">Make a high value and high exposure contribution to the Kuberenetes open source documentation set by creating a visual language for concept diagrams.</p>
   <h3 align="center">Status</h3>